-So, to not let the ingredients go to waste, I went ahead and made one for my husband.
+So, to not let the ingredients go to waste, I went ahead and made this mushroom goat cheese braid for my husband.
 I took inspiration from my mushroom turnovers, and the filling was *SO* good.
 I really have to figure out how to make a gluten-free puff pastry… Hmmm.

 Anyway, we glazed and drizzled it with balsamic vinegar.
 We had a bottle of fancy, expensive stuff that I’ve been afraid to even open – oh, it was good stuff!
 I’m still a little afraid / hoarding it, but at least I took the first step and used it once!

 Mushroom and Goat Cheese Braid with Balsamic Glaze - what else can I say here?
 Delicious.

 Keyword balsamic vinegar, fancy, goat cheese, Mushrooms, Special Occasion, Vegetarian

 Cook Time 45minutes

 Servings 2as a main dish, or 4 as an appetizer

 1lbBaby Bella MushroomsSliced